 From month 3 onwards, a daily gentle scalp massage helps stimulate blood circulation to recovering follicles and can support the transition back into the anagen phase.
 A vibrating scalp massager is particularly effective for this purpose.
 Restrict massage to the donor area for the first 3 months and introduce the recipient area only after confirmed healing.

-Chronic UV exposure degrades scalp collagen and damages follicles over time.
-Use a UV-protective spray or wear a loose hat during extended outdoor exposure — especially in the first 6 months when the recipient scalp is still rebuilding its barrier function.
+Specifically, chronic UV exposure degrades scalp collagen and damages follicles over time.
+Therefore, you should use a UV-protective spray or wear a loose hat during extended outdoor exposure.
+This is particularly important during the first 6 months, because the recipient scalp is still rebuilding its barrier function.
+Consequently, taking these precautions will significantly improve your long-term graft survival.

-A hair transplant is a significant investment.
-The surgery creates the potential — the recovery delivers the result.
-Protect the first 14 days with absolute care, support your body nutritionally throughout, and manage the underlying cause of hair loss long-term.
+In conclusion, a hair transplant is a significant investment.
+While the surgery creates the potential, the recovery ultimately delivers the result.
+Therefore, you must protect the first 14 days with absolute care and support your body nutritionally throughout the process.
+Furthermore, it is vital to manage the underlying cause of hair loss long-term in order to maintain your new appearance specifically as your native hair ages.

 Proven methods and natural remedies to restore hydration to your scalp’s barrier.